buddhist-uni/buddhist-uni.github.io/_content/av/how-razor-blades-are-made.md

 minutes: 5
 ---

-> These dull edged blades to be are called 'blanks.'
+> These dull-edged blades-to-be are called 'blanks.'